edgeandnode/contracts-challenge/README.md

 # Smart Contract Challenge

+## Challenge 1
 ### Setup a project and create a contract

 DAIPool provides a service where people can deposit DAI and they will receive weekly rewards.
 Users must be able to take out their deposits along with the accrued rewards at any time.
-The DAIPool team will deposit those rewards into the contract each week.
+Rewards are created from a manual deposit by the DAIPool team each week.

 Design and code a contract for DAIPool, take all the assumptions you need to move forward.

 You can use any development tools you prefer: Hardhat, Truffle, Brownie.

+You can find testnet versions of DAI at the following addresses:
+- Goerli at 0xF2D1F94310823FE26cFa9c9B6fD152834b8E7849
+- Kovan at 0x7d669A64deb8a4A51eEa755bb0E19FD39CE25Ae9
+- Rinkeby at 0xc3dbf84Abb494ce5199D5d4D815b10EC29529ff8
+- Ropsten at 0x2D69aD895797C880abce92437788047BA0Eb7fF6

 ### Deploy your contract